-The deadline to enter the 2017 World’s Best Radio Programs competition is March 17, 2017.
+There’s still time to enter your best work!
 To enter go to: Log In and for additional information go to: Rules and Regulations.

 Join New York Festivals Monday, June 19, 2017 as we honor the World’s Best Radio Programs at an awards ceremony at in New York City.
 To view the 2016 World’s Best Radio Program Ceremony Gala, please visit: http://www.newyorkfestivals.com/media/rp/2016/